ManticoreGamesInc/platform-documentation/src/tutorials/art/custom_materials.md

 1. Double clicking the material name in the properties tab will open a window with all available materials.
 Select one to swap materials.

-2. Drag a material from the CORE Content tab into the material slot in the object's Property tab.
+2. Drag a material from the Core Content tab into the material slot in the object's Property tab.

    ![Materials](../../img/Materials/image15.png "Materials Screenshot"){: .center}

-3. Drag a material from the CORE Content tab onto the object in the scene.
+3. Drag a material from the Core Content tab onto the object in the scene.

    ![Materials](../../img/Materials/image18.png "Materials Screenshot"){: .center}